Ryan Seacrest Interested In ‘American Idol’ Reboot On ABC — Will The Show Move To New York City?

 — E!
 News (@enews) May 6, 2017

 Ryan Seacrest getting involved in the American Idol reboot when it comes to ABC would be huge in terms of making sure the show is successful.
-After all, after 15 seasons with the singing competitions, the judges came and went but the one constant was Seacrest as the host.
+After all, after 15 seasons with the singing competitions, the judges came and went, but the one constant was Seacrest as the host.

 It’s hard to believe that that subject of American Idol didn’t come up while Ryan Seacrest was negotiating for a spot alongside Kelly Ripa on her popular morning show.
 Especially since both Live with Kelly and Ryan and American Idol are both going to be on the same network when the show returns in March 2018.